I want a quote for Residential Unoccupied Property InsuranceGet Quotes

 Unoccupied Property Insurance

-When is a property empty?
+When is a property classed as empty?

-you go on an extended holiday or business trip and your home is left empty;
+you go on an extended holiday or business trip, and your home is left empty;

 the property is undergoing significant renovation, alteration or extension;